jakobamb/e-ViL/README.md

 ### Downloading the data

+A shell script can be used to download all data mentioned below using a single command.
+Before starting it, make sure you have provided your [kaggle credentials](https://github.com/Kaggle/kaggle-api#api-credentials).
+Then, download the data by running:

+`./download_data.sh`

+If any of the downloads fail, or if you want to only download part of the dataset, use the steps below to download the data manually.

 #### e-SNLI-VE

 1. Run this [script](https://github.com/ChenRocks/UNITER/blob/master/scripts/download_ve.sh) to download the Faster-RCNN features for Flickr30k and store them in `data/esnlive/img_db/flickr30k/`.